NoBlackBoxes/LastBlackBox/boxes/robotics/_lessons/NB3_Ball-Caster.md

 # Robotics: NB3: Ball Caster
-Let's add a front wheel (ball cater) to keep your NB3 from dragging its face on the ground.
+Let's add a front wheel (ball caster) to keep your NB3 from dragging its face on the ground.

 ## [Video]()